suracham/betting_sports_event_server/README.md

 #### Response codes
 - Normal: In case of successful response (200)

-- Error: 'Match Id not provided' (404), "Event with Match ID not available" (404)
+- Error: "Match Id not provided" (404), "Event with Match ID not available" (404)

 ### /api/match/?<Query Arguments>
 It provides the events’ information corresponding to query.
 Supported queries are